 Imperfect Foods started as a company to reduce food wastes and find homes for “ugly” produce that was being rejected by grocery stores.
 Since the company's founding, it has since added other grocery staples such as eggs, dairy, meats, and even packaged foods to its offerings.

 Just answer some questions and choose your items for your weekly box.
-Imperfect FOods also saves broken pretzel pieces that are repurposed for chocolate-covered pretzel snacks, plant-based proteins, cage-free eggs, cheese, grains, and much more.
+Imperfect Foods also saves broken pretzel pieces that are repurposed for chocolate-covered pretzel snacks, plus plant-based proteins, cage-free eggs, cheese, grains, and much more.

 Even the packaging is made from recycled materials.
 The company ships once per week to keep its carbon footprint low.